-FastUsenet currently has more than 3000 days of binary retention, which is competitive with most other providers.
+FastUsenet currently has more than 4904 days of binary retention, which is competitive with most Usenet service providers.

 Free Trial Info

 FastUsenet allows you a fourteen-day free trial before you commit to buying.
+This 14-day trial is limited to 15GB.
 Cancel your account before the fourteen days are up if you’re not happy with the service.

 Special Offers / Coupons